mariscellaneous/RelativeAccumulation/README.md

 * **Date mismatch**: The `date` string must exactly match the directory name.
 * **Missing credentials for NSIDC downloads**: verify Earthdata login and cookie/`wget` configuration.
 * **Picker issues**: if the IRH is discontinuous, the UI may be frustrating; consider choosing a clearer horizon or excluding problematic segments.

 ---

-## Notes for future development

-* This workflow is designed for **interactive** layer picking.
-* If you plan to pick **multiple layers automatically**, you may need to:

-  * replace the manual picker step,
-  * modify downstream code to handle multiple horizons,
-  * standardize outputs across segments.

----